Understanding Morphine and Its Effects

 Symptoms of a Morphine Overdose

 Morphine overdose most commonly occurs when someone accidentally or intentionally takes too much of the drug.
 Because tolerance to Morphine develops quickly, individuals who abuse the substance start to take dangerously high doses earlier than people that abuse other drugs, thus putting themselves at higher risk of overdose.
 Additionally, many Morphine users have been known to mix the drug with other sedatives such as alcohol, increasing the chance of overdose.
 Mixing two central nervous depressants together slows the nervous system’s ability to maintain basic bodily functions such as breathing and pumping blood to organs.
+It is also common to mix Morphine with stimulants such as cocaine, (known as “speed-balling”) which is also very dangerous.
 Another cause of overdose resides in how the Morphine is consumed.
 Crushed Morphine can lose its extended-release buffer, allowing for a faster, more hazardous absorption into the bloodstream.